jsenv/core/readme.md

 </html>
 ```

-By the way, if your code use node module resolution, [@jsenv/node-module-import-map](https://github.com/jsenv/jsenv-node-module-import-map#node-module-import-map) can generate importmap for you.
+By the way, if your code uses node module resolution, [@jsenv/node-module-import-map](https://github.com/jsenv/jsenv-node-module-import-map#node-module-import-map) can generate importmap for you.

 ### Top level await